 If you are working remotely, it means you want to live in a different location from your company’s office, or you like to travel and explore new places.
 This means you will get distracted a lot.
 So my advice would be to use the opportunity wisely.
 Do your job first.
 Don’t mix fun with work.
 Finish your tasks and then go explore.
 Perhaps make a schedule, set goals and find a place where you can achieve success.
 Try to concentrate on your daily tasks.
 This is the most difficult part for me, but I know my weaknesses and do my best to overcome them.
 Also, if no one is watching you, it doesn’t mean you don’t need to do your work.

-“I like the freedom to decide where my office will be next”
+“I like the freedom to decide where my office will be next.”

 The biggest challenge depends on the place I decide to work that day.
 I can concentrate basically anywhere, but loads of noise is definitely an issue.
 So if I decide to work from a cafe, sometimes it just gets too busy and even calm music does not help.
 I always try to use cafes that are not too crowded and also have some healthy snacks.
-It is pretty hard to resist buying too many sweets during an 8-hour shift.
+It's pretty hard to resist buying too many sweets during an 8-hour shift.

-It is hard to suggest one thing as every person uses different tactics and has different preferences.
+It's hard to suggest one thing as every person uses different tactics and has different preferences.
 I would recommend trying co-working spaces, cafes, the library and a home desk to see what works best for you.

-“The trust and freedom provided by remote work is just an added motivation to work harder and more productively”
+“The trust and freedom provided by remote work is just an added motivation to work harder and more productively.”